 A SYSTEM CAMERA

 A mirrorless camera is often referred to as a Compact System Camera (CSC), emphasis on the word System.
-That’s because, like DSLRs, a mirrorless camera accepts interchangeable lenses, external flashes and other accessories that give it flexibility and extend its usefulness.
+That’s because, like DSLRs (Digital Single Lens Reflex), a mirrorless camera accepts interchangeable lenses, external flashes and other accessories that give it flexibility and extend its usefulness.

-In selecting a mirrorless camera, you may want to give some thought to which system you want to standardize on.
+Therefore, in selecting a mirrorless camera, you may want to give some thought to which system you want to standardize on.
 Professionals do that all the time since once they start spending thousands of dollars on camera bodies, lenses and accessories, they do not want to switch to a different camera system.
 Not only would it be financially prohibitive, but they would need to relearn how to shoot with a different camera, and the lenses and accessories for one camera brand are more often than not incompatible with other camera brands.
+Some camera systems are also more complete than others.
+For example, if astrophotography is your turf, find a camera system with accessories that make it easy for you to shoot through a telescope with your camera.

-Since a mirrorless camera does not have a mirror nor does it need a prism/optical viewfinder, it can therefore locate its high resolution EVF (electronic viewfinder) anywhere it wants, resulting in some of the beautiful retro styling we have seen with a clean flat top.
+A mirrorless camera does not have a mirror and so it also does not need a prism/optical viewfinder.
+It can therefore locate its high resolution EVF (electronic viewfinder) anywhere it wants, resulting in some of the beautiful retro styling with a clean flat top.

-However, since most people still equate a high-level camera with the tell-tale DSLR viewfinder hump, mirrorless camera manufacturers have therefore continued to locate the EVF on some of their mirrorless cameras at the top with a hump that mimics the DSLR viewfinder hump.
-Sometimes, lack of space or ergonomic design will dictate that the EVF should be at the top of the camera.
-But, don’t judge a mirrorless camera simply by the presence or absence of the hump.
+However, since most people still tend to equate a high-level camera with the tell-tale DSLR viewfinder hump, mirrorless camera manufacturers have therefore continued to locate the EVF on some of their flagship mirrorless cameras at the center top with a hump that mimics the DSLR viewfinder hump.
+Sometimes, lack of space or ergonomic design will dictate that the EVF should be at that central top location.
+But we tell you all of that to tell you this: don’t judge a mirrorless camera simply by the presence or absence of the viewfinder hump.

 HOW TO USE THIS GUIDE